influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/_index.md

 ### Limitations

-You have to define custom partitions before you ingest data.
+- You have to define custom partitions before you ingest data.
+- Can partition by up to eight dimensions, including time.

 ## Partition templates